goehlemichael/GravityWaterer/README.md

 ### Connect Everything Together

 - Connect the couplings together
 - wrap teflon tape around the threads of the 1/2" NPT to 3/8" barb connections.
-Fit them to the valves and tighten with a 7/8" wrench and make sure they seal well. connect the tubing and tighten the tubing with hose clamps.
+Fit them to the valves and tighten with a 7/8" wrench and make sure they seal well. connect the tubing and tighten with hose clamps.
 ![Valve](https://dl.dropboxusercontent.com/s/gu32mphbz5hd249/20180118_140807.jpg)
 - Ensure all hose clamps are tight and there is no leaks.